 However, there are some disadvantages to using Costco for your life insurance.
 You do need to be a Costco member in order to apply, and if you don’t already have a membership, the insurance is not robust enough to be worth signing up for on its own.
 The terms of these life insurance policies are also very short when compared to other options on the market, and they don’t offer much in the way of flexibility.
 With a shorter term, you’ll be fairly likely to outlive your insurance policy, which means you’ll need to reapply later on and could incur higher rates.

 Overall, Costco’s life insurance is a reliable option if you already have a Costco membership and you only need a short-term insurance plan.
+All you need to do to get a Costco life insurance quote is visit their website and start to fill our the application form.
 However, if you don’t have a Costco membership, you may want to pursue other options.